-- Long-term result: a dental implant is designed to last a lifetime with proper dental care and good oral hygiene.
+- Long-term result: A dental implant can last a lifetime with proper dental care and good oral hygiene.

 Dental Implant vs Dental Bridge

-Implants can be the ideal option when a single tooth is lost.
+Implants are the ideal option when you lose a single tooth.
 Traditionally, fixed bridges were fabricated to replace a single tooth, but these restorations require the aggressive crown preparation of the adjacent teeth.
-If there is a subsequent issue with one of those anchoring teeth, the entire bridge might be lost and the patient might be facing another, more extensive procedure.
+If there is a subsequent issue with one of those anchoring teeth, the patient may lose the entire bridge and might be facing another more extensive procedure.

 In addition, the bone beneath the lost tooth continues to dissolve away and patients with fixed bridgework tend to struggle to keep these areas free of plaque and food, rendering the supportive teeth more vulnerable to gum disease and tooth decay.